Battle of La Concepción

-The Battle of Concepción (Batalla de Concepción) was fought between Chilean and Peruvian forces on July 9 and 10, 1882, during the Sierra Campaign of the War of the Pacific.
+The Battle of La Concepción (Batalla de Concepción) was fought between Chilean and Peruvian forces on July 9 and 10, 1882, during the Breña campaign of the War of the Pacific.
 Heavily outnumbered, the Chilean detachment of 77 men under the command of Captain Ignacio Carrera Pinto was annihilated by a 1,300-strong Peruvian force, many of them armed with spears, commanded by Col. Juan Gasto and Ambrosio Salazar after a 27-hour fight in the small town of Concepción in the Peruvian Andes.

 Background

 After the defeat at Miraflores and the invasion of the Peruvian capital city Lima, many Peruvian officers escaped to the mountains and organized resistance.
 Among these men was Col. Andrés Avelino Cáceres, who successfully gained the sympathies of the farmers who had lived totally disconnected from the preceding campaigns.

 The Chilean occupation was directed by the recently appointed Admiral Patricio Lynch, who sent a division divided into several columns with the intention of sweeping the Andes and gaining control of the towns in the region.
 The first major force to be sent was a division under the command of Col Ambrosio Letelier, who was successful in his task, but committed abuses against the population.
 He was recalled to Lima and sent to Santiago to be court-martialed.
 The abuses perpetrated by Letelier's division generated discontent and hate for the invading troops, allowing Cáceres to increase his troops easily.

 In Lima, the Battle of Sangra took place on June 26, 1881, at the Hacienda de Sangrar, where a Chilean company commanded by José Luis Araneda fought with Peruvian forces commanded by Manuel Encarnación Vento.

 In 1882, Col. Estanislao del Canto was sent to the Junin Department with orders to maintain control on the region and to find and eliminate Cáceres forces.
 Del Canto's division had about 2,300 men and was formed from the "Tacna" 2nd Line, Lautaro and "Chacabuco" 6th Line Infantry battalions, one "Yungay Carabiners" Cav.
 Squadron, and one artillery brigade from the 1st Artillery Regt.

 At Pucara on February 5, Cáceres' and del Canto's forces clashed.
 On the 22nd, Cáceres defeated his fellow Peruvian Col. Arnaldo Panizo at Acuchimay, taking control of Panizo's army and increasing his own.